Chicago Riverwalk – Chicago, IL

-The plan to recreate the riverside promenade was a challenging one, with the design team consisting of Sasaki, Ross Barney Architects, Alfred Benesch Engineers, Jacobs/Ryan Associates, and a wider consulting team including GreenBlue Urban.
+The plan to recreate the riverside promenade was a challenging one, with the design team consisting of Sasaki, Ross Barney Architects, Alfred Benesch Engineers and Jacobs/Ryan Associates.

-Called by some as the most exciting element of the Riverwalk redevelopment, is what the designers refer to as the River Theater.
-This block-wide sculptural staircase features an amphitheater style stairway linking the river to the adjacent street.
+Called by some as the most exciting element of the Riverwalk redevelopment, the designers refer to the River Theater.
+This block-wide sculptural staircase features an amphitheatre-style stairway linking the river to the adjacent street.

 The River Theater was conceived as a space where the streetscape folds down to the river.
 It offers pedestrians connectivity to the water's edge, while trees provide greenery and shade.
 The area has the capacity to seat more than 750 people during the occurrence of riverside events.